Aims and Scope

-The Journal of Topology is a hybrid journal with standard subscription access as the default (after 6 months of initial free access) and an Open Access option.
+The Journal of Topology is a hybrid journal with standard subscription access as the default, and an Open Access option.
 For a summary of publishing rights, open access and archiving policies for the Journal of Topology, please see this fact sheet.

 Papers can be submitted electronically.
 See here for further details.

 When preparing the paper for submission, authors may wish to use